Java Developer Job Profile

 What Is a Java Developer?

 A Java Developer’s primary responsibility is creating desktop or web apps for clients.
 This can include a huge variety of apps, from games to business applications.
 But there are other jobs besides creating code.
-Instead, a Java Developer is frequently also in charge of providing customers with advice as well as testing and improving the apps.
+A Java Developer is frequently also in charge of providing customers with advice as well as testing and improving the apps.

 What Is Java?